openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

 - :ref:`S` - :ref:`T` - :ref:`V` - :ref:`W` - :ref:`XYZ<X>`

-.. note:: Most of the links to documentation provided in this glossary are to the :ref:`partnercoursestaff:document index` guide, for edX partners.
-Many of the same topics are available in the Open edX version of this guide, :ref:`opencoursestaff:Building and Running an Open edX Course`.
+.. note:: Most of the links to documentation provided in this glossary are to the :ref:`document index` guide, for edX partners.
+Many of the same topics are available in the Open edX version of this guide, :ref:`Building and Running an Open edX Course`.

 .. _A: